maya-schles/maya-schles.github.io/_pages/about.md

 [//]: # ()
 [//]: # (Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons]&#40;https://fontawesome.com/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)
-I’m a PhD student in Computer Science at Tel Aviv University, advised by Michal Feldman.
+I’m a PhD student in computer science at Tel Aviv University, advised by Michal Feldman.
-Before that, I was a Master's student in Computer Science, also advised by Michal.
+Before that, I was a master's student in Computer Science, also advised by Michal.
-My research lies in Algorithmic Game Theory, with a focus on contract design in combinatorial settings.
+My research lies in algorithmic game theory, with a focus on contract design in combinatorial settings.